Technical brewers manage the beer-making process, in order to ensure the high quality and consistency of the end product

 Income data from the Institute of Brewing & Distilling (IBD).
 Figures are intended as a guide only.

 Brewers typically work 40 hours a week.
 This may include shift work as the production process is continuous and will include weekends and evenings.

 You may be called into work at short notice to deal with sudden problems, so you need to have a flexible approach to working hours.

 - You'll spend a lot of time in the production area of the brewery, which is likely to be loud, hot and wet.
 You will also spend time in the office.

 - The physical demands of the job vary depending on the type of brewery.
 The smaller the brewery, for example, the more hands-on the job is likely to be.
 You'll generally need a good level of physical fitness to maintain and clean machinery.

 - Breweries are spread across most areas of the UK.
 However, the number of large breweries offering training is limited and you may need to relocate to find employment.

-- UK brewing qualifications are internationally recognised and there are opportunities to work overseas, especially with multinational brewers.
+- Travel isn't a feature of the role, although you may travel to meetings and events.
+UK brewing qualifications are internationally recognised and there are opportunities to work overseas, especially with multinational brewers.

 - applied chemistry

 - chemical, process and mechanical engineering